mavryk-network/LIGO/gitlab-pages/docs/tutorials/taco-shop/mavryk-taco-shop-smart-contract.md

 In order to make Pedro's taco shop profitable, he needs to stop giving away tacos for free.
-When a contract is invoked via a transaction, an amount of tezzies to be sent can be specified as well.
+When a contract is invoked via a transaction, an amount of mavzies to be sent can be specified as well.
 This amount is accessible within LIGO as `Mavryk.get_amount`.

 To make sure we get paid, we will: